 Visiting one of London’s world famous markets will probably be one of the highlights of your trip to London.
 London’s markets offer everything from street-food to flowers or antiques, but it is not only the shopping opportunities that you will find, but the whole experience and feeling that you will get when walking round one.
 The hardest decision you have to make is which one to go to.
 In my opinion, these are the top three unmissable markets in London: Portobello Road, Camden Market and Borough Market.

 Portobello Road in Notting Hill is one of London’s most famous markets.
 Portobello Road market is open on Saturday mornings, so if you are planning a trip to London during a weekend, then this is a must for Saturday morning.
 The earlier you get there the less crowds of people there will be.
-Another market that you should consider visiting during your trip to London is Camden Market.
+Find out more: Notting Hill Guide.

 Camden Market is open every day of the week, and you can expect to see the unexpected here.
 Camden Market is unique in every way, and literally has it all.
 There are large open spaces and tables to enjoy the best street food you can imagine, stalls and shops bursting with antiques, clothes, music, shoes…